mcomi/portfolio/docs/prism.md

 ---
-title: 'Prism with Next.js'
+title: "Prism with Next.js"
-description: 'Example using Prism / Markdown with Next.js including switching syntax highlighting themes.'
+description: "Example using Prism / Markdown with Next.js including switching syntax highlighting themes."
 ---

 # Using Prism with Next.js